OUR BENEFICE

 Every Friday morning (during school terms) at Wrockwardine Church, 10am

-On the third Wednesday of each month at Upton Magna Church, 10am (not in August 2022)
+On the third Friday of each month at St Lucia's Church, Upton Magna at 9am.

 There are also Praise and Play online videos on the Benefice's YouTube channel.